robott11/robott11/README.md

 ## Public information

 My name is Carlos.
-I study programming for about 3 years with PHP and Laravel.
+I've been doing programming since my 13, and for the last 3 years i've been learning web development with PHP.
 Recently i started doing tech college.

 I love technology, programming, hacking, gaming and playing with linux.
-On my free time i really like to research and learn about these kinds stuff.
-And to play games aswell.
+On my free time i like to learn about tech and play games.

 ## Detailed information

 * **Name**: Carlos Henrique
 * **Age**: 18
-* **Living in**: Palhoça - SC, Brazil
 * **Stack**: PHP - Laravel - Bootstrap - MySQL
-* **University**: Analysis and Systems Development at Uniasselvi

 ## Curiosities about me